 Back to Resources

-Make is a visual automation platform that connects apps and services through a node-based interface, letting teams build workflows by dragging modules onto a canvas and setting up triggers, actions, and conditional logic.
+Make is a visual automation platform that connects apps and services through a node-based interface.
+Teams build workflows by dragging modules onto a canvas and setting up triggers, actions, and branching rules.

 Why Do Teams Outgrow Make.com?